Inference in Predictive Quantile Regressions: Introduction

-Subsequent to \citet{MaynardShimotsuWang2011}, \citet{Lee2016} has made an important contribution to the literature on predictive quantile regression. \citet{Lee2016} provides an IVX-based solution to the predictive quantile regression, which he refers to as the IVXQR test.
-Like our switching-FM test, the IVXQR test avoids the problems noted by \citet{Phillips14}.\footnote{The IVX testing approach uses a mildly integrated instrument generated by filtering the original predictor to provide correct inference, without using local-to-unity bounds. \citet{PhillipsMagdelliano2009wp} and \citet{KostakisMagdalinosStamatogiannis:2015} develop the IVX approach for the conditional mean. \citet{FanLee19joe} extend the IVXQR to allow for heteroskedasticity and suggest a bootstrap inference.} It also has the distinctive advantage of generalizing easily to a multi-predictor setting.
-On the other hand, our test allows for correlation in the predictive quantile errors and our simulation results also suggest that the switching-FM test has better small sample size and power properties when the predictor is both highly persistent and endogenous.
-This is the case in which the predictive regression problem is most relevant.
-It is also the most empirically relevant case when using valuation predictors, such as dividend or earning price ratios.
-Recently, \citet{cai23joe} develop a new test that uses an auxiliary regressor formed by a weighted combination of an exogenous simulated nonstationary process and a bounded transformation of the original regressor.
-The test of \citet{cai23joe} can be used in a multi-predictor setting and exhibits good finite sample performance in their simulations. \mbox{\cite{GungorLugo2019}} develop a maximized Monte Carlo approach to exact finite sample inference in predictive quantile regression, but at the cost of requiring i.i.d.\ return innovations.
+Subsequent to \citet{MaynardShimotsuWang2011}, \citet{Lee2016} develops the IVXQR test that uses a mildly integrated instrument generated by filtering the original predictor.
+Like our switching-FM test, the IVXQR test avoids the problems noted by \citet{Phillips14}. \citet{FanLee19joe} extend the IVXQR test to allow for heteroskedasticity and suggest a bootstrap inference.
+Recently, \citet{cai23joe} develop a new test, $t^w$, that uses an auxiliary regressor formed by a weighted combination of an exogenous simulated nonstationary process and a bounded transformation of the original regressor.
+In \citet{cai23joe}'s simulation results, their $t^w$ test has better finite sample size and power than the IVXQR test.
+In our simulations, we find that the switching-FM test has higher power than the $t^w$ test with nearly comparable size, and the $t^w$ test has a modest size advantage at tail quantiles.
+On the other hand, the switching-FM test is designed for a single predictor.
+The tests of \citet{Lee2016}, \citet{FanLee19joe}, and \citet{cai23joe} have the distinctive advantage of generalizing easily to a multi-predictor setting. \cite{GungorLugo2019} develop a maximized Monte Carlo approach to exact finite sample inference in predictive quantile regression, but at the cost of requiring i.i.d.\ return innovations.